Warning! This degree has recently undergone a major change. Please refer to the transition arrangements for more information.

 Students are eligible to register for the Macquarie Bachelor of Arts after successfully completing 2 OUA higher education subjects with a credit average or passing at least four subjects.
 These subjects can be completed with any OUA provider.
 Students must follow the degree structure in place at the time of their BA registration with the University.
 Registration is free for all students.

-Please be advised that as from Session 1, 2020, HECS is not available for this degree for new students.
+Please be advised that as from Session 1, 2020, Commonwealth Supported Places (CSP) and HECS are not available for this degree for new students.
 However, subject to your eligibility, other HELP loans may be available.
 Students who have already been admitted into a Commonwealth Supported Place will not be affected by this change.

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy will not be permitted to register in Macquarie University degrees offered through OUA.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.